VuThach3001/IELTS/markdown_ver/VOCAB/VOCAB.md

 In an election, the difference in the number of votes between the winning person or group and the one that comes second
 - The Democratic candidate won by a narrow/large majority.

-74. Majority /məˈdʒɔː.rə.t̬i/ (n) [AGE]: the age when you legally become an adult
+**74. Majority** /məˈdʒɔː.rə.t̬i/ (n) [AGE]: the age when you legally become an adult
 - The age of majority.
-- She will inherit her father’s estate when she reaches her majority.
+- She will inherit her father’s **estate** (tài sản) when she reaches her majority.

-75. Majority /məˈdʒɔː.rə.t̬i/ (adj): used to refer to the situation when a person or organization owns more shares in a company than any other shareholder, and enough to be in control of the company
+**75. Majority** /məˈdʒɔː.rə.t̬i/ (adj): used to refer to the situation when a person or organization owns more shares in a company than any other shareholder, and enough to be in control of the company
 - According to government requirements, the airline must not fall into foreign majority control.
-- The group’s majority shareholder has be accused (buộc tội) of withholding (giữ lại) financial data.
+- The group’s majority shareholder has be accused (buộc tội) of **withholding** (giữ lại) financial data.
 - Profits have soared (bay lên), thanks in part to the company’s majority ownership of the country’s most successful newspaper group.

-76. Distillation /ˌdɪs.təˈleɪ.ʃən/ (n) [C or U]: Purifying (lọc sạch) liquid by heating and cooling / the process of making a liquid stronger or purer (tinh khiết hơn) by heating it until it changes to a gas and then cooling it so that it changes back into a liquid, or a liquid made by this process
+**76. Distillation** /ˌdɪs.təˈleɪ.ʃən/ (n) [C or U]: **Purifying** (lọc sạch) liquid by heating and cooling / the process of making a liquid stronger or **purer** (tinh khiết hơn) by heating it until it changes to a gas and then cooling it so that it changes back into a liquid, or a liquid made by this process
 - Usually the liquid is extracted by distillation.
 - The oil is a mixture of hydrocarbons that can be separated into various distillations.

-Something that gives only the main meaning or the most important parts of something, or the action of reducing something to its main meaning or most important parts - Tóm tắt
+**Something that gives only the main meaning or the most important parts of something, or the action of reducing something to its main meaning or most important parts - Tóm tắt**
 - The report is a distillation of hundreds of past studies on the subject.
 - His distillation of Buddhism into six words is “Change is part of the world”.

-77. Numeric /nuˈmerɪk/ (adj): involving or expressed in numbers
+**77. Numeric** /nuˈmerɪk/ (adj): involving or expressed in numbers
 - Numerical /nuːˈmer.ɪ.kəl/ (adj).
 - Respondents answer questions on a numeric scale – 0 to 6, for example – so the results can be quantified.
 - A numerical calculation.